cover image showing social media platforms

 When a brand is under a crisis, social media can communicate with customers, manage the situation, and mitigate damage to the brand's reputation.

-Marketers can leverage trending topics and hashtags to increase visibility, engage with their audience, and generate interest in their products or services.
+Marketers can leverage trending topics and hashtags to increase visibility, engage with their audience members, and generate interest in their products or services.

 What Makes Good Social Media Advertising?